hitmorecode/3_column_preview_card_component/README.md

 ### Continued development

 For this challenge I used flexbox, I tried to use grid but, for now I'll stick to flexbox.
-The next step is to start using both flexbox and grid.
+The next step is to learn more about grid.

-The challenge was to create a NFT card, but I added three more cards to start practicing responsiveness.

 ### Useful resources